OctopusDeploy/blog/blog/2019-09/istio/istio-virtualservice/index.md

 ![](retry.png "width=500")

-*The /failssometimes path will return a 500 code 25% of the time, but with retries we rarely see a failure.*
+*The /failssometimes path will return a 500 code 25% of the time.
+With retries we rarely see a failure, but do see delays.*

 ## Conclusion